pkkid/x11pygrid/README.md

 * `ALT`+`CTRL`+`NUMPAD-0` - Maximize window.
 * `ALT`+`CTRL`+`NUMPAD-ENTER` - Cycle window between monitors.

 Repeatedly press one of the defined keybindings to cycle through window sizes available at the desired location on the screen.

 ### Configuration ###
-Configuration is done via a JSON file located at `~/.config/x11pygrid.json`, which will be created with default options if not found when starting up.
+Configuration is done via a JSON file located at `~/.config/x11pygrid.json`,
+which will be created with default options if not found when starting up.

-If you have old, customized configuration file, named by old package name (i.e. in `~/.config/pygrid.json` instead of `~/.config/x11pygrid.json`), you can just `mv ~/.config/pygrid.json ~/.config/x11pygrid.json`.
+If you have old, customized configuration file, that is named by old package name
+(i.e. in `~/.config/pygrid.json` instead of `~/.config/x11pygrid.json`),
+you can just `mv ~/.config/pygrid.json ~/.config/x11pygrid.json`.

 The default configuration is below.
-If you introduce top level sections `'monitor0': {...}` or `'monitor1': {...}` to provide different options for each monitor on your system.
-Any settings not defined will fall back to user-defined defaults, then global defaults.
+You can introduce top level sections (`'monitor0': {...}`, `'monitor1': {...}` and so on) to provide different options for each monitor on your system.
+Any settings not defined in these sections will fall back to user-defined defaults, then global defaults.
 NOTE: Updating configuration in this JSON file does *not* require you to restart PyGrid.

 ```javascript
 {